 Note: I was disappointed by these canned answers from Baldanza, and because of my tight deadline, I had no opportunity to follow up to them.

 I’ve seen this before — back in 2002, legacy airlines like the now-defunct Northwest instituted a policy of “no waivers, no favors” in a foolish attempt to boost revenues.
 It just upset customers.

-I think consumers deserve better responses than those Baldanza has offered.
+My advocacy team and I think consumers deserve better responses than those Baldanza has offered.
 I hope he’ll agree to answer for his recent decisions in the near future.
 Meantime, I hope he doesn’t mind a little criticism.
 He’s got it coming.